arushi-08/inventory-pick-path/README.md

 ## Motivation

 > I’m passionate about finding innovative ways to solve real-world problems.
-In the realm of logistics, I see immense potential to improve efficiency and reduce costs with smart technology.
-I built this project because I truly believe that optimizing inventory operations can lead to faster order fulfillment and happier customers.
-This project represents my drive to leverage technology to make a tangible impact in high-scale operations like those at Walmart.

 ---

 ## Overview

-This project is a proof-of-concept for an optimized inventory pick path solution.
+Proof-of-concept for an optimized inventory pick path solution.
 It demonstrates how to model a inventory as a graph and compute the most efficient route for picking items.
 The API uses a combination of a nearest-neighbor heuristic and Dijkstra’s algorithm to determine:
 - High-level order of key nodes (entry, item locations, exit)
 - Detailed path between these nodes